CExA-project/cheat-sheet-for-kokkos/personna.md

 | Christophe | 5                | 2          | 5          | 3              |
 | Dolorès    | 3                | 5          | 1          | 1              |

+Note: 1 is low, 5 is high.

 ## Alphonse

 Nuclear physicist with limited programming knowledges, he has been using Fortran for thirty years to implement mathematical and physical models.

-He wants to use Kokkos for his three-dimensional code that has to run on GPU.
+He has to use Kokkos for his three-dimensional code to run on GPU, and will likely hire a PhD student for this.

 ## Béatrice